 It’s the fourth of July, yet my mind is far away from a holiday.
-I was out in the city earlier today when a stranger came up to me and said something I’ve heard for the umpteenth time in my life…that I “think too much”.
+I was out in the city earlier today when a stranger came up to me and said something I’ve heard for the umpteenth time in my life, which is that I “think too much.”

-But a moment later, the same stranger told me that I probably “talk too much” as well.
-I smiled politely and told him he was right; it turns out that the man was there to tell me my fortune, that is, for just a small donation.
+A moment later, he also told me that I probably “talk too much” as well.
+I smiled politely and told him he was right; it turns out the man was there to tell me my fortune, that is, for just a small donation.

 We were in the parking lot of a small store as I waited for mom to get back from her errand.
 I glanced at the stranger again, and saw a kind face in him more than anything else.
 Figuring that mom would be just a bit longer, I nodded to the man in affirmation of his wager.
 He proceeded to ask me a few questions about my life, including questions about my family, whether or not I had a partner, and what my number one wish was at the moment.

 It was the last hour of the morning before the afternoon, and as the sun rose above, so did the heat.
 Still, we were both humble in front of one another as the game between us spiraled us away from ourselves, or at least, from too much attention to one another.

 The man told me that I’d live a long life, and that while I wouldn’t have much material wealth, I would have much respect in my life.
 He also told me that I would live a healthy life, and that I just had to let go of a few old habits to ensure it.

 I laughed and appreciated his words; they were refreshing to hear, and whether or not there was full truth in them didn’t matter, they’d hit just the right notes at an opportune time either way.

 After another trick of the hand or so, the fortune teller assured me that he could pray for me in this fortune with the help of just another small donation.
 I smiled and laughed in kind, but informed him that I’d given him all I had.
 I was a humble man after all, I reminded him.